-- 37. Section 8 of the NVRA contains various provisions concerning the maintenance of voter registration rolls.
+- 29. Section 8 of the NVRA contains various provisions concerning the maintenance of voter registration rolls.
 With respect to "[c]onfirmation of voter registration," Section 8 provides that "[a]ny State program or activity to protect the integrity of the electoral process by ensuring the maintenance of an accurate and current voter registration roll for elections for Federal office . . . shall be uniform, nondiscriminatory, and in compliance with the Voting Rights Act of 1965."
-52 U.S.C. § 20507(b)(1). - 38.
+52 U.S.C. § 20507(b)(1). - 30.
 With respect to removing registrants from the list of voters, Section 8 provides "that the name of a registrant may not be removed from the official list of eligible voters except" under limited circumstances set forth by the statute, including: "(A) at the request of the registrant; (B) as provided by State law, by reason of criminal conviction or mental incapacity;" and through a general program that makes a reasonable effort to remove ineligible voters by reason of "(A) death of the registrant; or (B) a change in the residence of the registrant."
-52 iii.
-Section 10 of the NVRA: Responsibilities of Chief State Election Official

-U.S.C. § 20507(a)(3)-(4).
+52 U.S.C. § 20507(a)(3)-(4).
 Section 8 does not authorize the removal of qualified voters due to failure to provide documentary proof of citizenship.